 You won’t be a qualified distributor until you’re at 100QV per month and this may be achieved through you buying product yourself, direct to customers or via the efforts of the individuals you’ve recruited.

-As a qualified distributor, you will be eligible for all bonsues and there are a whole bunch that you could potentially quality for
+As a qualified distributor, you will be eligible for all bonuses and there are a whole bunch that you could potentially quality for.

 This compensation plan all looks very exciting for prospective recruits, but it means absolutely nothing unless you have a chance at achieving these levels.